This page provides you with some of the issues you should keep in mind while developing your manuscript.

 1. Manuscript Files:

-If you haven’t really laid out your book yet, go to your bookshelf, library or book store and recognize what you like about the appearance of other books.
+In the case of manuscript files: If you haven’t really laid out your book yet, go to your bookshelf, library or book store and recognize what you like about the appearance of other books.
 You must consider font types, sizes and spacing, header treatments, chapter beginnings and the placement of page numbers.
 Remember that all these elements should reflect the character of your book.
 Make notes of layouts that you like and refer to them yourself or share them when your book is being designed.

 = Book Antiqua